C242-PS148/MachineLearning/README.md

-# Machine Learning
-**CheckMATE Learning Path Documentation**
+# CheckMATE Learning Path Documentation

-CheckMATE is an application designed for school environments.
-It serves as a smart attendance system, school attribute checker, and mood tracker for all students.
-CheckMATE aims to assist teachers and parents in monitoring student discipline effectively.
+**CheckMATE** is an innovative machine learning application designed to enhance school environments.
+With features such as smart attendance tracking, school attribute detection, and mood tracking, CheckMATE supports teachers and parents in monitoring student discipline effectively.

+## Key Features
+- **Attendance Tracking**: Recognizes student faces for automated attendance.
+- **School Attribute Checker**: Ensures students wear proper school attire, such as ties.
+- **Mood Tracking**: Monitors student facial expressions to understand their moods.

+## Models Used
-The CheckMATE application is built with three machine learning model architectures, all based on the CNN algorithm:
+CheckMATE is powered by three CNN-based machine learning models:

-1. **Model1_Attendance**
+1. **Attendance Model**
-   The `TF100.keras` model is designed for student attendance tracking and consists of four classes: Liza, Nabila, Zain, and NoFace.
-This model utilizes the pre-trained MobileNetV2, where the final layers are fine-tuned for retraining.
-The dataset was created independently by capturing personal photos with an equal number of images for each class.
+   - Model: `TF100.keras`
+   - Categories: 4 classes (Liza, Nabila, Zain, NoFace)
+   - Algorithm: Transfer learning with MobileNetV2, fine-tuned on the final layers.
+   - Dataset: Custom-made with balanced photos across all classes.

-2. **Model2_Tie**
+2. **School Attribute Model**
-   The `dasidasi.keras` model detects school attributes, specifically ties, with a binary output (wearing a tie or not wearing a tie).
-This model employs the MobileNetV2 pre-trained model with all layers retrained.
-The dataset was created independently by capturing personal photos with an equal number of images for each class.
+   - Model: `dasidasi.keras`
+   - Categories: 2 classes (Wearing a Tie, Not Wearing a Tie)
+   - Algorithm: Transfer learning with MobileNetV2, retrained on all layers.
+   - Dataset: Custom-made with balanced photos for each class.

-3. **Model3_Expression**
+3. **Mood Tracker Model**
-   The `ekspresi.keras` model classifies four expressions: happy, sad, neutral, and angry.
-It was developed using a simple CNN architecture without a pre-trained model.
-The dataset was sourced from the FER2013 dataset on Kaggle, which originally contained seven expressions.

-These models collectively enable CheckMATE to provide robust functionality, enhancing the school monitoring system with intelligent machine learning solutions.
+   - Model: `ekspresi.keras`
+   - Categories: 4 expressions (Happy, Sad, Neutral, Angry)
+   - Algorithm: A simple CNN without a pre-trained model.
+   - Dataset: FER2013 from Kaggle (converted from 7 expressions to 4).

+## Development Process
+- **Dataset Preparation**: Collected custom photos and cleaned the data to ensure quality.
+- **Data Augmentation**: Applied augmentation techniques to expand the dataset.
+- **Model Training**: Trained the models with transfer learning and evaluated them using a confusion matrix.
+- **Optimization**: Utilized regularization, dropout, and a flatten layer to improve model performance.

+## Deployment
+CheckMATE leverages Google Cloud Platform to ensure efficient and scalable cloud computing:
+- **Cloud Run**: Hosts the CheckMATE API for features like authentication, face detection, mood analysis, and school attribute recognition.
+- **Cloud Storage**: Securely stores user data, including profiles and photos.
+- **Cloud SQL**: Efficiently manages structured data.
+- **TensorFlow Lite**: Converts models for mobile deployment.

+## Advantages
+- **Efficiency**: Powered by cloud technology to save resources.
+- **Accuracy**: Well-trained models deliver reliable results for student and school attribute detection.
+- **User-Friendly**: Designed for seamless integration into everyday school activities.

+We hope CheckMATE becomes a practical solution for improving student discipline and streamlining school management.
+Let’s create a better learning environment with CheckMATE!